Everything We Do and Don’t Know About New York’s Reopening Plan

 Eating out, outside

 Outdoor only, socially distanced dining will back on the table during phase two, which can’t come soon enough for the reeling restaurant industry.
-The city says it is planning to let city restaurants massively expand their curbside seating space, using the roadside along the curb and converted parking spaces for tables.
+The city says it is planning to let city restaurants massively expand their curbside seating space, using the roadside along the curb and converted parking spaces for dining.
 For more on the light-on-specifics plan, read Grub Street’s June 4 report here.
 In the meantime, restaurants are still only able to offer takeout, delivery, and curbside delivery.

 Eating and drinking out, inside